-My debut novel, Swiping At 60, was recently longlisted for the Comedy Women In Print (CWIP) unpublished prize award - alongside six other unpublished novels.
+My debut novel, Aged to Perfection, was recently longlisted for the Comedy Women In Print (CWIP) unpublished prize award - alongside six other unpublished novels.

 When CWIP asked if they could interview me for their website, of course I jumped at the chance!